sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - You don't see port or application index in the output "cf env pal-tracker"
 - In pcf, you can use vault server without using config server

 # Deployment Pipelines (and routing) ------

 ## Talking points (used by Mike G.)

-- One of the key ingredients of successful modern appliation dev team is to be able to change code and then being able to deploy the application to the production as often and as soon as possible and as little effort as possible.
+- One of the key ingredients of successful modern application dev team is to be able to change code and then being able to deploy the application to the production as often and as soon as possible and as little effort as possible.
   And this requires automating of everything that is involved in the development and deployment process.
 And this is where CI/CD comes in.
+- Automate everything - updating code, testing, CI/CD pipeline
 - We want to handle infrastructure stuff as soon as possible
-- Automate everything - updating code, testing, CI/CD pipeline

 - Why we do this lab before we write complete code
-   - deloyment is hard, we want minimum complication
+   - deployment is hard, we want minimum complication
    - get deployment process taken care of in the earlier stage of project life-cycle
    - cannot solve process issues with technology

 - Github Actions
    - concept is important, we don't care which CI tool you use

 - What CD mean to you?
-   - deployment to production should be a business decision not an Eng decision (meaning it should be always `ready to be deploy'able to production`)
+   - deployment to production should be a business decision not an Engineering decision (meaning it should be always `ready to be deploy'able to production`)

-- Use instructor slide to talk about pipeline

 - Environment set-up in the pipeline (in the Github Actions)

 - Why you do NOT want to do "cf push" yourself?
-  (many org do not allow cf push)
+  (many org do not allow manual cf push)
-  (jar creation issue - we want to create jar file just once and use it in multiple enviroments)
+  (jar creation issue - we want to create jar file just once and use it in multiple environments)
   (jar versioning - in the form of release - is possible via CI/CD tool) (buildpack has nothing to do with creating jar)

 (Bill K)
 - Automate deployment of our apps
 - GitHub actions
 - Define CI - why do we automate?
   - how long does it take to get the feedback? check in the code -- get feedback
   - 3 minutes or 4 minutes in Fedex - compare to without CI - it might take days
   - we want developers to move quicky by having fast feedback
   - its more than tools, it is a process - we need tools because we need automation
 - Define CD -
 - repeatable process
 - build your pipeline (and infrastructure) early in the project cycle

 (Charles)
 - How cf push from this diagram